 Off-boarding can be said to be the formal process of managing the end of an employee’s lifecycle and completing the employee’s exit formalities.
 Many companies go to a great extent in creating on-boarding programs – and it is important to do so since it’s said that an employee’s initial experience is highly influential in how long he/she will stay in the company.
 However, the way you deal with an employee exiting a firm can also play a big role in a company’s retention policy.
 Off-boarding is important for the following reasons

-- An employee leaving an organization is equivalent to being a brand ambassador for the firm.
-An unpleasant exit can bring about negative publicity for the company and hence it is important that policies and practices are created to part on mutually understanding terms.
+- An employee leaving an organization is in effect a brand ambassador for the firm.
+An unpleasant exit can result in negative publicity for the company and hence it is important that policies and practices are created to part on mutually amicable terms.

-- It has been know that employee referrals are one of the best sources of recruitment.
-An employee – current or previous, can turn out to be an excellent referral source.
-The better the exit formalities more are the chances for the ex-employee to refer people to the firm.
+- It is widely accepted that employee referrals are one of the best sources of recruitment.
+An employee – current or previous, can turn out to be an excellent referral source for the company.
+Laying out an effective off-boarding process greatly increases the probability that the employee will be a good referral channel

 - An employee who is leaving the firm is a wealth of information on a company’s drawbacks and corrective areas.
-As he/she is leaving, they will have lesser qualms in sharing these than the staff working.
-Tapping in on this can help HR and management to focus on improvement areas in the company.
+As he/she is leaving, they will have lesser qualms in sharing these than the existing staff.
+Tapping in on the honest employee feedback can help HR and management to focus on improvement areas in the company.

 - Lastly an employee who has left on good terms is more likely to return to the company for work.
 A rehire has many advantages including familiarity with company culture and expectations.

-A good off-boarding program may take weeks to complete and should by the end have tied up all loose ends of exit formalities of an employee.
-It can include administrative activities like ensuring that all company property are returned such as name tags, ID/access cards, payroll processing is stopped to strategic ones like an exit interview to get a more in-depth understanding on why an employee is leaving.
+A good off-boarding program may take weeks to complete and in the end should have all loose ends tied up.
+This can include administrative activities like ensuring that all company property are returned such as name tags, ID/access cards and payroll processing is stopped, to strategic ones like an exit interview to get a more in-depth understanding on the reasons why an employee is leaving.

-Investing in a good off-boarding program has long term benefits for the company as well as ensure a good HR practice is being followed.
+Investing in a good off-boarding program has long term and short term benefits for the company, it also ensures a good HR practice is being followed.